 We imagine these would still be quite nice even if the eggplant were cooked in a grill pan or under a broiler rather than over an open flame.

-Eggplant Rollatini with Goat Cheese and Pesto Recipe
+Eggplant Rollatini with Goat Cheese

 - Quick Glance